ajakaja/ajakaja.github.io/_posts/2024-02-28-geometric-algebra.md

 ----------

-# 2. The Actual Case Against GA
+# 3. An Actual Case Against GA

 As I wrote above: _Exterior Algebra_ is clearly valuable and widely used already in graduate-level math and physics. _Clifford Algebra_ is clearly widely used in theoretical mathematics and anything that has to do with spin. _Geometric Algebra_ ought to be evaluated on what it adds on top of those.